 Renewables

-During the last years the renewable energy growth in Europe has scaled up tremendously in response to cost and energy security concerns.
-However, to truly address the multiple crises we face and permanently cut our bills, take back control of our energy supplies, and address the climate emergency, we not only have to replace all the Russian fossil fuels in our power sector in the coming few years, our power needs to be fossil-free and completely based on renewables by 2035.
+However, to truly address the multiple crises effectively, we must act decisively.
+This involves cutting our bills permanently, taking back control of our energy supplies, and addressing the climate emergency.
+For that, we need to replace all Russian fossil fuels in our power sector in the coming years.
+Moreover, our power needs to be fossil-free and completely based on renewable energy sources by 2035.

 Our Freedom From Fossil Fuels meta analysis shows that accelerating solar, wind, and heat pump installation alone would replace nearly two-thirds of Europe’s pre-war fossil gas and coal imports from Russia.
 This translates to European countries collectively building 14 wind turbines on land and at sea and seven solar farms; solarising 20,000 homes and 30 parking lots; and installing 19,500 heat pumps every day.
-To put this into perspective: In 2022, an estimated 20,000 solar roof systems and 19,500 heat pumps are installed on and in homes across countries in the European Union, each day.
+To put this into perspective: In 2022, an estimated 20,000 solar roof systems and 19,500 heat pumps were installed on and in homes across countries in the European Union, each day.

 The following charts lay out the challenge and pathway necessary to make the energy transition in Europe a success: